escribis/CyberResidencesOCL/docs/index.rst

 --------
 The diagram below presents CyberResidences from a global perspective.
 This diagram does not show however the constraints.
-These constraints, or at least their location, will be presented in the context of each package.
+These constraints, or at least their location, are presented below in the context of each package.

 .. figure:: media/CyberResidences_FullView.png
     :align: center